-practice including scrutinising applicants, verifying identity and academic or vocational qualifications, obtaining professional and character references, checking previous employment history and ensuring that a candidate has the health and physical capacity for the job.
+- verifying candidates' identity and academic or vocational qualifications - obtaining professional and character references - checking previous employment history and ensuring that a candidate has the health and physical capacity for the job, - UK Right to Work - clear enhanced DBS check - any further checks as appropriate to gain all the relevant information to enable checks on suitability to work with children.

-It also includes undertaking interviews and appropriate checks including disclosure & barring check, barred list checks and prohibition checks.
-Evidence of these checks must be recorded on our Single Central Record.
+Evidence of these checks must be recorded on the Single Central Record.